karthik101/30loops-user-docs/django.rst

          +--> urls.py
          +--> templates

-As you can see this is a very simple Django application, nothing fancy.
+As you can see this is a simple Django application, nothing fancy.
 We have two settings files, ``settings.py`` is used for local development and contains most settings and ``production.py`` is the settings file we use on the 30loops platform.
-We define all our requirements in ``requirements.txt``.
+We define all the requirements in ``requirements.txt``.

 So lets create our application and deploy it.
 First we create the app and then an environment for it::